In English

 3.3.Private clinics & doctors, laboratory and radiological examinations

 Costs for necessary treatment of illness and examinations are fully reimbursed; however office work fees are not reimbursed.
 Appointments to both general and specialist doctors are reimbursable as well as laboratory exams, x-rays, ultrasounds and magnetic resonance images.
-All examinations require a prescription from a doctor; some are reimbursable when the prescription is written by a specialist doctor.
+All examinations require a prescription from a doctor.

 Apply by sending invoice (pay it first!) and the original documents you received.
 Include your application form with your signature on both the signature line and the mandate below (SV 127en).
 This way you ensure your both you Kela reimbursement and sickness fund reimbursement can be paid with no hindrance.